menu

 The overall crime rate in Logan is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-As is often the case in a small city, Logan doesn't have a public transportation system that people use for their commute.
+Logan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 The people who call Logan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Logan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Logan include Irish, German, French, English, and Dutch.
+The greatest number of Logan residents report their race to be White, followed by Native American.
+Important ancestries of people in Logan include Irish, German, Dutch, French, and Scottish.

 The most common language spoken in Logan is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Italian and Spanish.

 Notable & Unique Neighborhood Characteristics